predictor-bad/equipment-types/README.md

 # Equipment Type Analysis

-This Python script analyzes equipment types across multiple customers (tenants) to identify and consolidate common equipment definitions.
-It performs fuzzy matching on manufacturer names and exact matching on model names to group similar equipment types and generate a master list of commonly used types.
+This Python script analyzes equipment data across multiple customers (tenants) to identify and consolidate common equipments.
+It performs fuzzy matching on manufacturer names and exact matching on model names to group similar equipment  and generate a master list of commonly used equipment.

 ---